Customs and Values

 Federation Square and Flinders Street Station.
 One tries to be different, one tries to work within a style.

-From national socialism to liberalism
+From socialism to liberalism

 To be different or to be good?